 Provider and Consumer applications on a TREP infrastructure

 If your goal is to expose a specific data service to consumer applications, you may consider building a Provider application.
 Provider applications are able to connect to a TREP or Elektron infrastructure and to leverage its real-time and streaming distribution system to publish data.
 This is an efficient solution to make your own set of capabilities (e.g. content, workflow, etc.) available to your consumer applications (read more about Providers in the Elektron API Concept Guide (See in References).

 Provider applications can be either interactive or non interactive.
 Basically:

 - Interactive Providers (IP) receive requests from the infrastructure and must respond interactively to these requests.
 Via these requests, the infrastructure may ask for information about the provided services and capabilities of the provider.
 The infrastructure also forwards consumer requests demanding for specific data items.
 For all these requests, the Interactive Provider must respond interactively by either providing the requested information or by rejecting the demand.

 - Non Interactive Providers (NIP) are not solicited by infrastructure requests but instead they publish information (e.g. Available services, data items…) following their own timing.
 In this model the infrastructure caches the published information and serves it to the demanding consumer applications.

 About this tutorials series

-This tutorial series guides you through the construction of a Non Interactive Provider (NIP) for publishing Market Price streaming information over a Thomson Reuters Enterprise Platform (TREP).
+This tutorial series guides you through the construction of a Non Interactive Provider (NIP) for publishing Market Price streaming information over an Enterprise Platform (TREP).
 By following this series you’ll learn how to build a simple, but yet complete, Non Interactive Provider application that implements all the features required to run in a production environment.
 This includes: